huynguy-db/arcion-docs/content/docs/target-setup/Kafka.md

 ---
-title: Kafka
+title: Apache Kafka
 weight: 11
 bookHidden: false
 ---
-# Destination Kafka
+# Destination Apache Kafka

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.